mariliperi/Exercise-2/README.md

 # Exercise-2
-Exercise about Simple tables using HTML
+Exercise about Tables using HTML